Stroke: Subtypes

+Preceding signs and symptoms

+In the days before a stroke (generally in the previous 7 days, even the previous one), a considerable proportion of patients have a "sentinel headache": a severe and unusual headache that indicates a problem.
+Its appearance makes it advisable to seek medical review and to consider prevention against stroke.

 Causes

 Thrombotic stroke

 In thrombotic stroke, a thrombus (blood clot) usually forms around atherosclerotic plaques.
-Since blockage of the artery is gradual, onset of symptomatic thrombotic strokes is slower than that of a hemorrhagic stroke.
+Since blockage of the artery is gradual, onset of symptomatic thrombotic stroke is slower than that of hemorrhagic stroke.
 A thrombus itself (even if it does not completely block the blood vessel) can lead to an embolic stroke (see below) if the thrombus breaks off and travels in the bloodstream, at which point it is called an embolus.
 Two types of thrombosis can cause stroke: